 “Modern medicine has no philosophy, no laws, no principles about what it’s doing.”
-It made me think long and hard!
+Would you care to explain that?

 Disease Management for Profit.

-Well-said, very well-said!
-So, that’s their “philosophy”, then–or perhaps the reason why they don’t have one!
+So, that’s their “philosophy”, then–or perhaps the reason they have no philosophy.
+And no laws.
+And no principles.

 I doubt that the average person knows that!

 The other 90% can go to the people that raised the money!
 But, it’s all about economics and synthetic chemicals.
-A better word for allopathy is “xenobiotic medicine”.
+A better word for allopathy would be “xenobiotic medicine”.